Top Review Sites for Building & Managing Online Reputation

 All of the review sites and white label review management platforms I list in this article don’t allow you (the business owner) to delete reviews.
 So when it comes to online reputation management, your strategy should focus more on collecting reviews from the right customers.

 Online reputation management is a big topic.
-You’ll want to check out our Reviews & Feedback How-to Hub for everything you need to know.
 But to start building your online reputation you’ll want to do the following:

 1. Select which review site(s) and review platform(s) you’d like to drive customers to.